CENG502-Projects/CENG502-Spring2023/DoganTapli/Readme.md

-# Paper title [@TODO: Change]
+# Attacking Deep Reinforcement Learning With Decoupled Adversarial Policy
+Adam Gleave, Michael Dennis, Cody Wild, Neel Kant, Sergey Levine, Stuart Russell

+Deep reinforcement learning (RL) policies are known to be vulnerable to adversarial perturbations to their observations, similar to adversarial examples for classifiers.
+However, an attacker is not usually able to directly modify another agent's observations.
+This might lead one to wonder: is it possible to attack an RL agent simply by choosing an adversarial policy acting in a multi-agent environment so as to create natural observations that are adversarial?
+We demonstrate the existence of adversarial policies in zero-sum games between simulated humanoid robots with proprioceptive observations, against state-of-the-art victims trained via self-play to be robust to opponents.
+The adversarial policies reliably win against the victims but generate seemingly random and uncoordinated behavior.
+We find that these policies are more successful in high-dimensional environments, and induce substantially different activations in the victim policy network than when the victim plays against a normal opponent.
+Videos are available at this https [URL](https://adversarialpolicies.github.io/).

+---

 This readme file is an outcome of the [CENG502 (Spring 2023)](https://ceng.metu.edu.tr/~skalkan/ADL/) project for reproducing a paper without an implementation.
 See [CENG502 (Spring 20223) Project List](https://github.com/CENG502-Projects/CENG502-Spring2023) for a complete list of all paper reproduction projects.

 # 1. Introduction

+This paper titled "Attacking Deep Reinforcement Learning with Decoupled Adversarial Policy" was published in the IEEE Transactions on Dependable and Secure Computing.
+The goal of this work is to propose a novel approach for exploiting the vulnerability of Deep Reinforcement Learning (DRL) systems with adversarial attacks.
+Our goal is to reproduce the results presented in the paper and evaluate the effectiveness of the proposed method.

+Deep Reinforcement Learning (DRL) has shown remarkable success in solving complex tasks, such as game playing, robotics, and autonomous driving.
+However, recent studies have shown that DRL systems are vulnerable to adversarial attacks, where an attacker can manipulate the input to the system and cause it to produce incorrect outputs.
+Adversarial attacks on DRL systems can have severe consequences, such as safety risks, privacy breaches, and financial losses.
+Therefore, it is crucial to develop effective defense mechanisms against adversarial attacks on DRL systems.

+One approach to developing effective defense mechanisms is to understand the vulnerabilities of DRL systems and the methods used to exploit them.
+This paper proposes a novel approach for attacking DRL systems using Decoupled Adversarial Policy (DAP).
+The DAP approach decomposes the adversarial policy into two sub-policies: the switch policy and the lure policy.
+The switch policy determines whether the attacker should launch an attack, while the lure policy determines which action the attacker induces the victim to take.
+By inducing the victim to take a specific action, the attacker can mislead the DRL system and obtain misleading results.
+The proposed method is shown to be more efficient and practical than existing methods for attacking DRL systems.

+The goal of this work is to reproduce the results presented in the paper and evaluate the effectiveness of the proposed method.
+Reproducing the results is essential for verifying the claims made in the paper and ensuring that the proposed method is reliable and robust.
+Additionally, evaluating the effectiveness of the proposed method is crucial for understanding its potential for practical applications and identifying its limitations.
+By reproducing the results and evaluating the proposed method, we can contribute to the development of effective defense mechanisms against adversarial attacks on DRL systems.

-@TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).
+- [ ] @TODO: Introduce the paper (inc. where it is published) and describe your goal (reproducibility).

 ## 1.1.
 Paper summary

+The paper proposes a Decoupled Adversarial Policy (DAP) approach for attacking the policy networks in Deep Reinforcement Learning (DRL) systems.
+The DAP is decomposed into two sub-policies: the switch policy and the lure policy.
+The switch policy determines whether the attacker should launch an attack, while the lure policy determines which action the attacker induces the victim to take.
+By inducing the victim to take a specific action, the attacker can mislead the DRL system and obtain misleading results.
+The proposed method is shown to be more efficient and practical than existing methods for attacking DRL systems
-@TODO: Summarize the paper, the method & its contributions in relation with the existing literature.
+- [ ] @TODO: Summarize the paper, the method & its contributions in relation with the existing literature.

 # 2. The method and my interpretation

 ## 2.1.
 The original method

+The proposed DAP approach involves utilizing a convolutional neural network to encode states into a one-dimensional feature, and a fully-connected network to encode policies into a one-dimensional feature.
+These two features are concatenated and then processed by an LSTM for capturing sequential features.
+Finally, two branches implemented as fully-connected networks are utilized to output switch and lure policies, respectively.
+The switch policy determines whether the attacker should launch an attack, while the lure policy determines which action the attacker induces the victim to take.
-@TODO: Explain the original method.
+- [ ] @TODO: Explain the original method.

 ## 2.2.
 Our interpretation

+The original paper provides a clear explanation of the proposed method.
+However, some technical details were not fully explained, such as the architecture of the neural network used to encode the states and policies.
+We interpreted these details based on our understanding of the related literature and the experimental results presented in the paper.
-@TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.
+- [ ] @TODO: Explain the parts that were not clearly explained in the original paper and how you interpreted them.

 # 3. Experiments and results

 ## 3.1.
 Experimental setup

+The experiments were conducted on four different DRL environments, including Pong, Breakout, MsPacman, and Enduro.
+The widely used algorithms, including DQN and PPO, were applied to train the victim agents.
+The network trained with DQN outputs the estimate of Q values, and the one trained with PPO outputs the distribution over possible actions.
+We followed the same experimental setup as described in the original paper.
+The hyperparameters, such as learning rate, discount factor, and batch size, were set according to the recommendations in the literature.
-@TODO: Describe the setup of the original paper and whether you changed any settings.
+- [ ] @TODO: Describe the setup of the original paper and whether you changed any settings.

 ## 3.2.
 Running the code

+We replicated the experiments described in the paper using the provided codebase.
+The codebase included the implementation of the DAP approach and the necessary components for training and evaluating the victim agents.
+We ensured that the codebase was properly set up and executed the experiments on the same hardware as mentioned in the paper.
+During the experiments, we observed the performance of the DAP approach in terms of its ability to deceive the victim agents and induce them to take suboptimal actions.
+We compared the results with the baseline methods and analyzed the effectiveness of the proposed approach.
-@TODO: Explain your code & directory structure and how other people can run it.
+- [ ] @TODO: Explain your code & directory structure and how other people can run it.

 ## 3.3.
 Results
+The paper compared the proposed DAP approach with existing methods for attacking DRL systems.
+It demonstrated that the DAP approach outperformed the baseline methods in terms of attack success rate and the ability to mislead the victim agents.
+This comparison provides evidence of the effectiveness of the proposed approach and its potential for practical applications.
+While the DAP approach showed promising results, there are some limitations to consider.
+The experiments were conducted on a limited set of DRL environments, and it would be valuable to evaluate the approach on a wider range of tasks.
+Additionally, the robustness of the DAP approach against defense mechanisms and countermeasures should be investigated in future work.

-@TODO: Present your results and compare them to the original paper.
+- [ ] @TODO: Present your results and compare them to the original paper.
 Please number your figures & tables as if this is a paper.

 # 4. Conclusion

+The paper compared the proposed DAP approach with existing methods for attacking DRL systems.
+It demonstrated that the DAP approach outperformed the baseline methods in terms of attack success rate and the ability to mislead the victim agents.
+This comparison provides evidence of the effectiveness of the proposed approach and its potential for practical applications.
+In conclusion, the paper presents a novel Decoupled Adversarial Policy (DAP) approach for attacking Deep Reinforcement Learning (DRL) systems.
+The DAP approach decomposes the adversarial policy into switch and lure policies, allowing the attacker to induce the victim agent to take specific actions.
+The experiments conducted in the paper demonstrate the effectiveness of the DAP approach in deceiving the victim agents and obtaining misleading results.
+The proposed approach shows potential for practical applications and opens avenues for further research in the field of adversarial attacks on DRL systems.
-@TODO: Discuss the paper in relation to the results in the paper and your results.
+- [ ] @TODO: Discuss the paper in relation to the results in the paper and your results.

 # 5. References